radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 ### Security of PSK Identities

-We note that the PSK identity is a field created but the connecting client.
+We note that the PSK identity is a field created by the connecting client.
 Since the client is untrusted until both the identity and PSK have been verified, both of those fields MUST be treated as untrusted.
 That is, a well-formed PSK Identity is likely to be in UTF-8 format, due to the requirements of {{RFC4279}} Section 5.1.
 However, implementations MUST support managing PSK identities as a set of undistinguished octets.

-It is not safe to use a bare PSK Identity to look up a corresponding PSK.
-The identity may have incorret UTF-8 format;it may contain data which forms an injection attack for SQL, LDAP, REST or shell metacharacters; or it may contain embedded NUL otets which are incompatible with APIs which expect NUL terminated strings.
+It is not safe to use a raw PSK Identity to look up a corresponding PSK.
+The PSK may come from an untrusted source, and may contain invalid or malicious data.
+For example, the identity may have incorrect UTF-8 format; or it may contain data which forms an injection attack for SQL, LDAP, REST or shell metacharacters; or it may contain embedded NUL octets which are incompatible with APIs which expect NUL terminated strings.
 The identity may also be up to 65535 octets long.

 As such, implementations MUST validate the identity prior to it being used as a lookup key.
 When the identity is passed to an external API (e.g. database lookup), implementations MUST either escape any characters in the identity which are invalid for that API, or else reject the identity entirely.
 The exact form of any escaping depends on the API, and we cannot document all possible methods here.
 However, a few basic validation rules are suggested, as outlined below.
 Any identity which is rejected by these validation rules SHOULD cause the server to close the TLS connection.